Skip to content

 23. University of North Texas

-UNT is one of the largest universities in Texas, especially well known for its music, business, and education programs.
+UNT is one of the largest universities in Texas, especially well known for its College of Music (its jazz studies program is consistently ranked #1 in the nation), business (G. Brint Ryan College of Business), education, and a rapidly growing data-science program.
+The Mayborn School of Journalism is also highly regarded.
 A 3.0 GPA aligns with admitted student averages, making it a realistic choice.
-Located in Denton, the campus gives you access to both a vibrant arts scene and the Dallas–Fort Worth job market.
+Located in Denton (just 40 minutes north of Dallas-Fort Worth), the campus gives you access to both a vibrant independent music scene and the Dallas-Fort Worth job market — the fourth-largest metro area in the country.
+UNT’s automatic scholarship grid rewards academically strong students with substantial tuition reductions for both in-state and out-of-state applicants.

 • Location: Denton, TX